jayyargh/lyricfinder/README.md

+This app was deployed using Google's Firebase and can be found here: https://lyrically-803e5.firebaseapp.com.
+It was built using Brad Traversy's demonstration of the https://playground.musixmatch.com/ API.
+It has been styled with font-awesome and Bootstrap and the state was managed using React's Context API (https://reactjs.org/docs/context.html).
+This project is still a WIP, with future plans to implement further search functionality, in addition to features for the user to be able to login and save favorite songs, artists and albums.
+As updates are made this section will reflect that.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>